Godfrey22152/Kubernetes-RBAC-Management-Scripts/K8s_Cluster_Kubeadm_Setup/readme.md

 3. **RUN THE BASH SCRIPT FOR WORKER NODE BUT**:

- - **First, copy the file `/tmp/kubeadm_join_command.txt` and the content of the file and save it in each of the `worker` nodes.
-When the script is run with the `worker` argument, the `join_worker_node` function is called.
+ - **First, copy the file `/tmp/kubeadm_join_command.txt` and the content of the file from the `master node` and save it in each of the `worker` nodes.
+This is beacause when the script is run in the `worker node` with the `worker` argument, the `join_worker_node` function is called.
 This function reads the join command from `/tmp/kubeadm_join_command.txt` file and executes it to join the worker node to the cluster**.

  - **Then Proceed to run the script**:
     ```bash